sirdog3355/EnduraBot/zensical/docs/hosting-yourself.md

 Once you see the highlighted line the bot is functioning and ready to go.
 It may sometimes take awhile for commands to sync; they will typically still work before the highlighted line appears but unexpected behavior may occur.

 ## SQLITE
-EnduraBot utilizes a SQLITE database to hold information that must persist reboots.
+EnduraBot utilizes a SQLITE database to hold persistent information.
 This will be created automatically once the bot runs for the first time.
 As a result, the *final* directory structure after a successful boot up of the bot will be the following:

 ``` hl_lines="15"
 .